clayrr/Lab-3-Spotify-Project/README.md

 ### 1. Environment Configuration

-Create a `.env` file in the root directory with the Spotify API credentials (provided separately via email).
+Create a `.env` file in the "big" folder with the Spotify API credentials (provided separately via email).

 ### 2. Backend Setup